School transport for reception to year 11 children

 Home to school travel policy from 1 September 2024

-Following a public consultation, changes to the Home to school travel policy were agreed by the council on 24 July 2024 and they will come into effect from 1 September 2024.
-The changes to home to school travel eligibility will apply to applications received for a school place or where there is a change in circumstance such as a house move from that date forward.
+Following a public consultation, changes to the home to school travel policy were agreed by the council on 24 July 2024 and came into effect from 1 September 2024.

 Currently, you do not need to apply for free home to school transport if your child is starting a school, and you have applied for a place at one of our schools.
 We will automatically assess your child's eligibility and will send you a pass if you are eligible.